janverschelde/PHCpack/src/Python/PHCpy2/doc/source/blackbox.rst

-If multitasking is applied in the solver, providing a larger than one value for the option ``tasks``, then the multi-homogeneous and the general linear-product Bezout numbers are not computed, because of the pipelined polyhedral homotopies.
+If multitasking is applied in the solver, providing a larger than one value for the option ``tasks``, then the multi-homogeneous and the general linear-product B |eacute| zout numbers are not computed, because of the pipelined polyhedral homotopies.
 In pipelined polyhedral homotopies, the computation of the mixed volume is then done by one task, while the other tasks take the mixed cells and run the polyhedral homotopies to solve a random coefficient start system.
-This random coefficient start system will then be used to solve the given system, so there is no need for a start system based on a Bezout number.
+This random coefficient start system will then be used to solve the given system, so there is no need for a start system based on a B |eacute| zout number.

 representations of solutions of polynomial systems
 --------------------------------------------------